CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise3.md

 ### Summary

-In this lab, you explored how to integrate Azure SQL Database with AI services using External REST Endpoint Invocation within Microsoft Fabric.
+In this exercise, you explored how to integrate Azure SQL Database with AI services using External REST Endpoint Invocation within Microsoft Fabric.
 You connected to Azure OpenAI for content generation, Content Safety for text analysis, and Translation services for language conversion.
 The core focus was implementing vector embeddings in the Adventure Works product database using Azure OpenAI, then performing semantic searches with the VECTOR_DISTANCE function to intelligently match natural language queries with relevant products.
 This exercise demonstrated how to leverage AI capabilities directly within your database environment, enabling sophisticated applications like RAG chatbots without moving data outside the database.

 Now, click on **Next** from the lower right corner to move on to the next page.